orbs-network/single-nominator/README.md

 ### 2. change-validator
 Used to change the validator address.
 The validator can only send NEW_STAKE and RECOVER_STAKE to the elector.
 In case the validator private key was compromised, the validator address can be changed.
 Notice that in this case the funds are safe as only the owner can withdraw the funds.<br/>

-In case the owner is using a **hot wallet**, the script located at scripts/ts/change-address-deeplink.ts can be used to generate a deeplink to change the validator address. <br/>
+In case the owner is using a **hot wallet** (not recommended), [change-validator-deeplink.ts](https://github.com/orbs-network/single-nominator/blob/main/scripts/ts/change-validator-deeplink.ts) can be used to generate a deeplink to change the validator address. <br/>
-Run this script by: `ts-node scripts/ts/change-address-deeplink.ts single-nominator-addr new-validator-address` where:
+Command line: `ts-node scripts/ts/change-validator-deeplink.ts single-nominator-addr new-validator-address` where:
 * single-nominator-addr is the single nominator address.
 * new-validator-address (defaults to ZERO address) is the address of the new validator.
 If you want to immediately disable the validator and only later set a new validator it might be convenient to set the validator address to the ZERO address.
-The owner should run the deeplink from a phone with the tonkeeper wallet. <br/><br/>
+The owner should run the deeplink from a phone with tonkeeper wallet. <br/><br/>

-In case the owner is using a **cold wallet**, the script located at scripts/fif/change-validator.fif can be used to generate a boc body which includes change-validator opcode and the new validator address. <br/>
+In case the owner is using a **cold wallet** (recommended), [change-validator.fif](https://github.com/orbs-network/single-nominator/blob/main/scripts/fif/change-validator.fif) can be used to generate a boc body which includes change-validator opcode and the new validator address. <br/>
-Run the fif script by: `fift -s scripts/fif/change-validator.fif new-validator-address`.
+Command line: `fift -s scripts/fif/change-validator.fif new-validator-address`.
 This script will generate a boc body (named change-validator.boc) that should be signed and send from the owner's wallet. <br/>
 From the black computer the owner should run:
 * create and sign the tx: `fift -s wallet-v3.fif my-wallet single_nominator_address sub_wallet_id seqno amount -B change-validator.boc` where my-wallet is the owner's pk file (without extension).
 For amount 1 TON should be enough to pay fees (remaining amount will be returned to owner).
 The change-validator.boc is the boc generated above.